JerryImMouse/jerry-utils/README.md

 ## Logging
 This pack includes "advanced" logging system with ANSI colors for windows consoles and colorless if linux.
 Also supports logging straight to files, you can specify which handler to use by HandlerFlags enum.<br> If you want to know how to use it look [here](https://github.com/JerryImMouse/jerry-utils/blob/master/Project.Utilities/Examples/LoggingExample/ExampleProgram.cs)<br>
 [Logger Realization](https://github.com/JerryImMouse/jerry-utils/blob/master/Project.Utilities/Logging/Logger.cs)
-## Disclaimer
-If someone found this repository and he found this useless or shitty wrote for himself, please remember its a personal use pack, i posted it here to easily copy and paste into my **own** projects.